February 20, 2019

 Chicken Salad Chick, based in Auburn, Alabama, was formed in 2008, by Stacy Brown, a stay at home mom and self-proclaimed connoisseur of chicken salad who began the business by selling Chicken Salad made from her home kitchen.
 When she was shuttered by the local health department for selling food from an un-approved facility, she was joined by partner and future husband, Kevin, who left a career in software sales to help build the foundation for multiple corporate locations and future franchise growth.

-Chicken Salad Chick ended calendar 2016 with 64 locations operating (55 franchised and 9 company operated.
-18 franchised locations and 2 company stores opened in 2016.
-At the end of 2014, there were 32 stores in the system, so growth has been dramatic over the last two years.
-There are currently 70 locations (58 franchised, 12 company), in nine states (ALA, GA, FLA, NC, SC, TN, MS, LA, TX,).
-It is expected that 20 to 25 locations will have opened in 2017, 6 of them being company operated.
+Chicken Salad Chick ended calendar 2018 with 104 locations operating (74 franchised and 30 company operated.
+21 franchised locations and 5 company stores opened in 2018.
+In May 2015 when EMP purchased the business, there were 32 stores in the system, so growth has been dramatic over the last four years.
+The 104 locations are now located within twelve states (ALA, GA, FLA, NC, SC, TN, MS, LA, TX, KY, AK, OK).
+It is expected that 45 locations will have opened in 2019, 13 of them being company operated.
 It has so far not been necessary to advertise for franchisees, as the curb appeal of the physical unit combined with the menu and employee culture, as well as attractive unit level economics have generated more than adequate franchise interest.

-Chicken Salad Chick seems to “be on a roll”, with no obvious impediments to substantial further growth.
-While still relatively small, with only 70 units system-wide, franchisees are “voting with their pocketbooks”, and opening stores at a rapid rate.
+Chicken Salad Chick continues its smart and rapid growth with no obvious impediments.
+While still relatively small, with only 104 units system-wide, franchisees are “voting with their pocketbooks”, and opening stores at a rapid rate.
 The concept seems “defensible” in terms of product line differentiation, combined with an employee “culture” reflecting the “chick” founder, but an operational simplicity that allows for fairly rapid growth.
 We look forward to following this Company’s future development.